alesk/cv/GALLERY.md

 Url of the repository: [git@bitbucket.org:akotnik/draagle-client.git](git@bitbucket.org:akotnik/draagle-client.git)

-This is a private repository, so please, if ypou want to access it, create account at [bitbucket.org](http:/www.bitbucket.org) and send me your email so I can issue Repository invitation for you.
+This is a private repository, so please, create an account at [bitbucket.org](http:/www.bitbucket.org) and send me your email so I can grant you acccess.

 ## ROA (Register of Obstetrical Analgesias)